Muslim conquest of Khorasan: Last phase of conquest

-A veteran military commander, Ahnaf ibn Qais, was appointed by Umar for the conquest of Khurasan, which in those time comprises most of present-day north eastern Iran, Afghanistan and Turkmenistan.
-Some time after Umar's death Ahnaf was again appointed by Abd Allah ibn Amir for pacifying many revolting areas including Quzestan and Herat, which he did with the assistance of commander Abu Mansur Ansari.
+A veteran military commander, Al-Ahnaf ibn Qays, was appointed by Umar for the conquest of Khurasan, which in those time comprises most of present-day northeastern Iran, Afghanistan and Turkmenistan.
+Sometime after Umar's death Ahnaf was again appointed by Abd Allah ibn Amir for pacifying many revolting areas including Khuzestan and Herat, which he did with the assistance of commander Abu Mansur Ansari.

 Reconquest

-In 654, the Battle of Badghis occurred between the Karen family and their Hephthalite allies against the Rashidun Caliphate led by Abdullah ibn Aamir. this battle was completed the first phase of Rashidun Conquest in the soil of Iran.
-Despite initial Arab setbacks and the Turgesh invasion of Khurasan, Asad ibn Abdallah al-Qasri succeeded in inflicting a defeat upon the khagan in person in the Battle of Kharistan and turning back the Turgesh army. later after Asad's death a few months later, this success was instrumental in preserving Muslim rule in Central Asia, as the blow to the khagan 's prestige led to his murder soon thereafter and the collapse of Turgesh power.
+In 654, the Battle of Badghis occurred between the Karen family and their Hephthalite allies against the Rashidun Caliphate led by Abd Allah ibn Amir.
+This battle was completed the first phase of Rashidun Conquest in the soil of Iran.
+Despite initial Arab setbacks and the Turgesh invasion of Khurasan, Asad ibn Abdallah al-Qasri succeeded in inflicting a defeat upon the Khagan in person in the Battle of Kharistan and turning back the Turgesh army.
+Despite Asad's death a few months later, this success was instrumental in preserving Muslim rule in Central Asia, as the blow to the Khagan 's prestige led to his murder soon thereafter and the collapse of Turgesh power.
 At the same time, Asad's conciliatory policy towards the native population laid the foundations for its eventual acceptance of Muslim rule and the Islamization of Central Asia.

 In 724, immediately after the rise of Hisham ibn Abd al-Malik (r.
-724–743) to the throne, Asad's brother Khalid al-Qasri was appointed to the important post of governor of Iraq, with responsibility over the entire Islamic East, which he held until 738.
+724–743) to the Caliphate, Asad's brother Khalid al-Qasri was appointed to the important post of governor of Iraq, with responsibility over the entire Islamic East, which he held until 738.
 Khalid in turn named Asad as governor of Khurasan.
 The two brothers thus became, according to Patricia Crone, "among the most prominent men of the Marwanid period".
 Asad's arrival in Khurasan found the province in peril: his predecessor, Muslim ibn Sa'id al-Kilabi, had just attempted a campaign against Ferghana and suffered a major defeat, the so-called "Day of Thirst", at the hands of the Turgesh Turks and the Soghdian principalities of Transoxiana that had risen up against Muslim rule.